 A web browser is another example of an event-driven interactive application that needs to process various events such as a mouse click or a keystroke.
 When the user types a URL or data into a web form, the keystrokes need to be displayed on the screen.
+When the user clicks on a java-script menu on a web page, the menu needs to be expanded.
 When the mouse is positioned over a hyperlink, visual feedback needs to be provided by changing the shape of the mouse cursor.
 When the user clicks on a link, the browser needs to construct and send out a HTTP request; when data arrives from the remote server, it needs to parse and display the incoming data.
 Although the network delay is beyond the control of the browser, all other "local" events should be processed within the human perception threshold for good interactive performance.
 The GPA technique can be directly used for power management in such a browser.

-We chose Dillo, a compact, portable open-source browser that runs on desktops, laptops and PDAs and implemented the GPA technique into this browser.
+We considered Dillo, a compact, portable open-source browser that runs on desktops, laptops and PDAs and implemented the GPA technique into this browser.
 Like in the case of the word processor, our modifications were restricted to the event handler in Dillo.
 First, we extracted the event arrival time and the execution start time in the event handler to compute β .
 We then added code to set timers and increase the processor speed upon timer expiration.
 In all, the implementation of GPA into Dillo involved 46 lines of C code, again demonstrating the modest nature of our modifications.